Are you considering attending the University of Washington as the next step on your educational journey?

 Share your goals of transferring with your academic adviser early on.
 Work together to identify how you can reach your goals and what will need to be accomplished at your current institution to do so.
 Download the Transfer Roadmap Worksheet and make sure you don't miss any steps.

-Transfer Student Preview Day on Dec 16, 2021 from 8:30-4:30 p.m. is a program that happens each year in December for those interested in transferring to the UW for autumn 2022.
+Transfer Student Preview Day is a program that happens each year in December for those interested in transferring to the UW.
 Registration will open in November, learn more on the admissions website.

 Every prospective transfer student should attend a Transfer Thursday session before applying for admission.
 Find out about the admission process, meet with an adviser, and learn more about the UW's academic areas of study, as well as other topics such as financial aid and housing.
 Transfer Thursday is also available as a webinar for those unable to attend in person.